When Should Agile Teams Make Time for Innovation?

 Identifying the Right Moments for Innovation

-While agile teams are primarily focused on delivering value to customers, it’s imperative to recognize that innovation itself provides substantial value.
-To achieve a harmonious balance, it’s essential to pinpoint the right moments for innovation within the agile framework.
+While agile teams primarily focus on delivering value to customers, it is imperative to recognize that innovation provides substantial value.
+To achieve a harmonious balance, it is essential to pinpoint the right moments for innovation within the agile framework.
+To identify, you need to know certain processes.
+Let’s explore the rest.

 1. During Sprint Planning